anniezh12/hiring-engineers/answers.md

 >A simple way to define the process of virtualization as a 'Virtual Machine' is a guest house which can have one or many guest rooms, where a guest (any Operating System) can live/perform as if they are in their home.

-###                                   SETTING UP THE Virtual Machine MANAGER TO USE LINUX OS
+###                                   SETTING UP THE VIRTUAL MACHINE MANAGER TO USE LINUX OS

 To install the `Oracle Virtual Machine` on my PC I went to the following link https://www.virtualbox.org/wiki/Dowlaods.